michivip/skypeapi/README.md

 ### License ###
 The source code is licensed under the MIT license.
 For further details see the LICENSE file.
 ### Examples ###
-You can find some examples inside the examples folder.
+You can find some examples inside the examples folder. **Warning:** These are just examples.
+Error handling and other good practices are not used.